asimwe1/rust_chatapp/site/guide/4-requests.md

 #[post("/todo", data = "<task>")]
 fn new(task: Json<Task<'_>>) { /* .. */ }
 ```

+! warning: Using Rocket's `serde` derive re-exports requires a bit more effort.

+  For convenience, Rocket re-exports `serde`'s `Serialize` and `Deserialize`
+  traits and derive macros from `rocket::serde`.
+However, due to Rust's limited
+  support for derive macro re-exports, using the re-exported derive macros
+  requires annotating structures with `#[serde(crate = "rocket::serde")]`.
+If
+  you'd like to avoid this extra annotation, you must depend on `serde` directly
+  via your crate's `Cargo.toml`:

+  `
+  serde = { version = "1.0", features = ["derive"] }
+  `

+  We always use the extra annotation in the guide, but you may prefer the
+  alternative.

+See the [JSON example](@example/serialization/src/json.rs) on GitHub for a
+complete example.

 ! note: JSON support requires enabling Rocket's `json` feature flag.